 With yoga doing a booming trade, its hard to believe that it almost became extinct!

-Further more, yoga is a healing practice, very closely connected to Ayurveda.
-Moreover, yoga forms a branch of this ancient medicine (2) just as Qi Gong and Tai Chi are branches of Chinese medicine.
-Yoga is a practice, its a spiritual path, it is an exercise, it can be so much more that that.
-It can be all these things, and it can be just one of those things.
-But most importantly, Yoga is a practice and should be open to whomever is called to it.
+Yoga is a healing practice, very closely connected to Ayurveda.
+Yoga forms a branch of this ancient medicine (2) just as Qi Gong and Tai Chi are branches of Chinese medicine.
+Yoga is a practice, it’s a spiritual path, it is an exercise, it can be so much more than that.
+It can be all these things, and it can be just one of those things, but most importantly, Yoga is a practice and should be open to whomever is called to it.

-India has given the world many gifts, but the gift of yoga has to be one of its finest.
-Yoga is so much bigger than its birth place.
+India has given the world many gifts, but the gift of yoga must be one of its finest.
+Yoga is so much bigger than its birthplace.
 IT BELONGS TO US ALL!
 It literally means to yolk or to bind, to bring together, its heart medicine and world medicine!
 Yoga is the healing we and the world desperately needs this right now.

 Under British Rule